clementbernardd/rna_synthub/data/README.md

 - `raw`: folder with the structures from the RNA-SyntHub dataset.
   - `angles`: extracted angles from the raw dataset
   - `distance`: extracted distances from the raw dataset
   - `PDB`: raw PDB structures for the RNA-SyntHub dataset (RFDiffusion, Boltz-1, RNAComposer) and the native dataset used as a comparison.
+The structures for RNA-SyntHub is in `raw` folder.
+We also include predictions from other structures in the `raw_all` folder.
 - `times`: folder with the data from times benchmark